seven1m/lydia/README.md

 Pronounced same as "Lydia."

-This is a toy scripting language that's taking shape as I learn, and **not meant for real work**.
+Lidija is an interpreted functional language that's taking shape as I learn, and **not meant for real work**.

-For now, it's starting to resemble a functional language with very terse syntax.
+The syntax is very terse, as you can see below:

 ## Syntax